LonerD/ESGST/README.md

 ## Installation

-To install the script, you must install [Tampermonkey](https://tampermonkey.net/) first (Greasemonkey is not 100% supported and it's not recommended, you can use Tampermonkey with Firefox).
+To install the script, you must install [Greasemonkey](http://www.greasespot.net/) or [Tampermonkey](https://tampermonkey.net/) first.
 Then [click here](https://github.com/revilheart/ESGST/raw/master/ESGST.user.js) and you should be prompted to install it.

 ## Compatibility